 So tell us how you've been kind to someone in your family, your school or your community.
 Did you share your lunch with a hungry classmate?
 Shovel the sidewalks for an elderly neighbor?
+Make friends with the new kid on the block?
 Or have you had your day brightened — or your life changed — by someone who was kind to you?

-Greater Twin Cities United Way, the Star Tribune and U.S. Bank are once again teaming up to sponsor a student essay contest.
+Greater Twin Cities United Way, the Star Tribune and U.S. Bancorp are once again teaming up to sponsor a student essay contest.

 Students in grades three through five are invited to write about how they have been kind, or how kindness has touched their lives.